davicedraz/notifications-manager/README.md

 Providers are the real ones responsible for sending notifications to users' devices.
 To ensure extensibility, it is important that it is easy to add or remove providers from Workers.
 It is good that there is redundancy in the types of services offered by providers.
 If one becomes unavailable, an alternative provider can be used to ensure that the notification is sent as quickly as possible.

 ## Proof of Concept
+As a partial implementation of the project presented above, minimum viable versions of the Notifications API, Users API and Notifications Service Worker components were built and can be run together to have a demonstration of the workflow described at the beginning of the page.

 ![POC Architecture](docs/img/architecture-poc.png)

 ## Setup & Run

+To run this proof of concept, you will need [docker](https://docs.docker.com/engine/install) and [docker-compose](https://docs.docker.com.xy2401.com/v17.12/compose/install/).
+If you prefer to run each component individually on your own machine, see the README.md for each repository listed at the top of the page.

+1. Clone the project and define an `.env` file for each of the components.

+2. Create a Docker network called notifications-net by running the command:

 ```bash
 docker network create notifications-net
 ```

+3. Start the API and worker containers by running the following commands in separate terminal windows:
 ```
 docker-compose -f ./notifications-api/docker-compose.yaml up
 ```